 - d.
-11-nor- Δ 9-tetrahydrocannabinol-9-carboxylic acid. - e.
-If this exogenous Threshold Substance is detected in conjunction with a prohibited diuretic or other masking agent (as specified in the Prohibited List), the confirmation of the Threshold Substance requires only the identification of the compound, not its quantification.
+11-nor-∆9-tetrahydrocannabinol-9-carboxylic acid. - e.
+If this exogenous Threshold Substance is detected in conjunction with a prohibited diuretic or other masking agent (as specified in class S5 of the Prohibited List), the confirmation of the Threshold Substance requires only the identification of the compound, not its quantification.
 In such cases, both the exogenous Threshold Substance and the diuretic/masking agent shall be confirmed and reported as AAF by the Laboratory (the beta-2 agonist, which is prohibited at all times, i.e. both In- and Out-of-Competition, shall be reported as an AAF if identified at any concentration in compliance with the effective TD IDCR [1]). - f.
 Occasionally, a morphine finding may have resulted from the administration of a permitted substance such as codeine.
-Therefore, Laboratories shall report an AAF for morphine in cases when both of the following conditions are met: - Total morphine concentration in urine is higher than the DL (after adjustment if SG > 1.020) of 1.3 μ g/mL (M{total} > 1.3 μ g/mL), and - The ratio of total morphine to total codeine (free codeine + codeine-6-glucuronide, expressed as codeine equivalent) concentrations is equal or higher than 2.0 ($M{total}/C{total} \ge 2.0$, expressed rounded down (truncated) to one decimal place), except:

-If $C{total} > 5.0~\mu g/mL$ (expressed rounded down (truncated) to one decimal place and after correction if SG > 1.020), which is indicative of pure codeine intake.
-In this case, the quantification of morphine is not necessary, and the finding shall be reported as "Negative".

-g.
-If this exogenous Threshold Substance is detected in conjunction with a prohibited diuretic or other masking agent (as specified in the Prohibited List), the confirmation of the Threshold Substance requires only the identification of the compound, not its quantification.
+Therefore, Laboratories shall report an AAF for morphine in cases when both of the following conditions are met: - The total morphine concentration in urine is higher than the DL (after adjustment if SG > 1.018) of 1.3 $\mu$ g/mL (Mtotal > 1.3 $\mu$ g/mL), and - The ratio of total morphine to total codeine (free codeine + codeine-6-glucuronide, expressed as codeine equivalent) concentrations is equal or higher than 2.0 (Mtotal/Ctotal ≥ 2.0, expressed rounded down (truncated) to one decimal place), except: - If $C{total} > 5.0~\mu g/mL$ (expressed rounded down (truncated) to one decimal place and after correction of the concentration if SG > 1.018), which is indicative of pure codeine intake.
+In this case, the quantification of morphine is not necessary, and the finding shall be reported as "Negative". - g.
+If this exogenous Threshold Substance is detected in conjunction with a prohibited diuretic or other masking agent (as specified in class S5 of the Prohibited List), the confirmation of the Threshold Substance requires only the identification of the compound, not its quantification.
 In such cases, the diuretic/masking agent shall be confirmed and reported as AAF by the Laboratory.
-The stimulant, which is prohibited In-Competition only, shall be reported as an AAF if identified, in compliance with the effective TD IDCR [1], at an estimated concentration greater than the reporting limit of 50 ng/mL (50 % of the MRPL) established for stimulants in the TDMRPL [2].
+The stimulant, which is prohibited In-Competition only, shall be reported as an AAF if identified, in compliance with the effective TD IDCR [1], at an estimated concentration greater than the applicable reporting limit established in the effective TD MRPL [2]. - h.
+The Laboratory shall report cathine as an AAF when found at a urinary concentration greater than the DL.
+However, if pseudoephedrine is also detected in the Sample at concentrations below the DL, the estimated concentration of pseudoephedrine shall also be reported and a comment shall be made in the Test Report on whether the cathine finding may have resulted from the administration of pseudoephedrine.
+The decision about whether the cathine finding constitutes an Anti-doping Rule Violation shall be made during the results management process. - i.
+The Threshold concentration is based on total content of the substance, which is defined as the combination of free substance and its glucuroconjugated forms, expressed as substance equivalent (e.g. total morphine is based on the combination of free morphine, morphine-3-glucuronide and morphine-6-glucuronide, and expressed as morphine equivalent).

-1 In cases where a diuretic or masking agent is detected in the Sample, the co-presence of an exogenous Threshold Substance shall be considered as an AAF (irrespective of the existence or not of an approved TUE for the diuretic/masking agent) unless there is an approved TUE for the exogenous Threshold Substance itself.
+&lt;sup>4 In cases where a diuretic or masking agent is detected in the Sample, the co-presence of an exogenous Threshold Substance shall be considered as an AAF (irrespective of the existence or not of an approved TUE for the diuretic/masking agent) unless there is an approved TUE for the exogenous Threshold Substance itself.

-Document Number: TD2018DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 15 November 2017 Effective Date: 1 March 2018
+Document Number: TD2019DL Version Number: 1.0 Written by: WADA Laboratory Expert Approved by: WADA Executive Group (LabEG) Committee Date: 14 November 2018 Effective Date: 1 March 2019